 The following tables provide information on the overall performance (or "functioning") of each test separately by year group.
-This data is taken from the original standardisation trial in February 2016 as item level data was not collected in the later restandardisation of summer 2017 because at this point the test content was already finalised.
-(Item level data is used primarily to decide which items should comprise the final test.)
 An explanation of each measure listed in the tables is provided below.

 Standardisation sample (n): A standardised test is one that has been trialled with a nationally representative sample of pupils.
-The size of the pupil sample is important if you are benchmarking pupils against attainment nationally as larger samples give more accurate scores.
+The size of the pupil sample is important if you are benchmarking pupils against attainment nationally, as larger samples give more accurate scores.
 The tables below show that the tests have been standardised on sufficiently large samples and therefore provide accurate standardised scores.